 The first and foremost task of this Anjuman is to set up mosques and places of worship in the capital cities of America and Europe for the propagation of Islam."

-Quarterly Magazine in German, Muslimisch
+in German, Muslimisch Revue:

 In January 1924, Hazrat Maulana Sadr-ud-Din started the publication of a quarterly magazine in German called Muslimisch Revue in the style of The Islamic Review, the monthly magazine of the Woking Muslim Mission, England.
 Most of the articles were contributed by newly converted German Muslim scholars such as Dr. Hamid Marcus, Dr. Khalid Banning and Dr. Arif Griffelt.
 The magazine also featured translations of articles written by Hazrat Maulana Muhammad Ali and Maulvi Abdul Majid.
 The periodical soon became popular not only in Germany but also in Yugoslavia, Hungary, Albania and other neighbouring countries.
 Its articles, translated into Croatian and other local languages, carried the message of Islam to a wider section of people in the region.
 More than half of the German Muslim converts entered the fold of Islam after reading its articles.
 Due to certain financial difficulties its publication remained suspended for two years, but by the efforts of Dr. S. Muhammad Abdullah it was re-started in 1929 and it continued its publication till 1939, when the Second World War began and it had to be stopped.

-Structural Details about the
+about the Mosque: